fastify/fastify/docs/Hooks.md

 ### onClose
 <a name="on-close"></a>

 Triggered when `fastify.close()` is invoked to stop the server.
-It is useful when [plugins](./Plugins.md) need a "shutdown" event, such as a connection to a database.<br/>
+It is useful when [plugins](./Plugins.md) need a "shutdown" event, such as a connection to a database.

 The first argument is the Fastify instance, the second one the `done` callback.
 ```js
 fastify.addHook('onClose', (instance, done) => {